ibarwick/firebird_fdw/README.md

 ## IMPORT FOREIGN SCHEMA options

-`firebird_fdw` supports `IMPORT FOREIGN SCHEMA` (when running with PostgreSQL 9.5 or later), with the following options:
+`firebird_fdw` supports [IMPORT FOREIGN SCHEMA](https://www.postgresql.org/docs/current/sql-importforeignschema.html) (when running with PostgreSQL

-`import_not_null`
+9.5 or later) and accepts the following custom options:

+- **import_not_null**

   Determines whether column `NOT NULL` constraints are included in the definitions of foreign tables imported from a Firebid server.
 The default is `true`.

-`import_views`
+- **import_views**

   Determines whether Firebird views are imported as foreign tables.
 The default is `true`.

-`updatable`
+- **updatable**

   If set to `false`, mark all imported foreign tables as not updatable.
 The default is `true`.

-`verbose`
+- **verbose**

   Logs the name of each table or view being imported at log level `INFO`.

 `IMPORT FOREIGN SCHEMA` will quote Firebird table column names if required, and if the Firebird name is entirely lower-case, will add the appropriate `quote_identifier`